casparderksen/docker-thorntail-jee8-microprofile/README.md

 The `@DefaultDeployment` annotation does not bundle tests dependencies for in-container tests.
 Therefore, an Arquillian loadable extension is added via the Java SPI mechanism for adding test dependencies to the deployment.

 Note that `@DefaultDeployment` only adds classes in the current package.
+Place your tests in a package that includes all dependencies.

 The file [`project-stages.yml`](myapp/src/test/resources/project-stages.yml) contains configuration required for testing, in particular an H2 datasource.
-In Thorntail 4, this file could be replaced with profiles that are activated through the `thorntail.profiles` property.
+In Thorntail 4, this file can be removed and replaced with profiles that are activated through the `thorntail.profiles` property.

 ## Running Arquillian tests from the IDE